Skip to Content

 The Fond Problem

-The reason most chefs cook on stainless steel is because they are after fond.
+The reason most chefs cook on stainless steel is that they are after fond.

 What’s this?